 These provisions also apply to our subsidiaries RAFATrad Limited and Royal Air Forces Association Housing Limited, both of which are separately registered with the ICO as data controllers.
 The sharing of data between us and each subsidiary is subject to a written data sharing agreement.

 We promise to respect the confidentiality of any personal data you share with us, or that we get from other organisations, to keep it safe, and we will always take every effort to protect your privacy.

 We pride ourselves on our honesty and openness and will always be clear how, when and why we collect and process your information; we promise will never do anything with your details that you wouldn’t reasonably expect.

-Developing a better understanding of our members and supporters is crucial, and your personal data allows us make better decisions, fundraise more efficiently and, ultimately, helps us to reach our goal of providing friendship, help and support to the RAF family.
+Developing a better understanding of our members and supporters is crucial, and your personal data allows us make better decisions, fundraise more efficiently and, ultimately, helps us to reach our goal of friendship, help and support supporting the RAF family.

 We collect information in the following ways: